Nine Muses (group): 2018–2019: Sungah's departure, Disbandment and Remember

+2023–present: Possible reunion & 15th debut anniversary fan meeting

+On March 21, 2023, it was announced that Nine Muses A would be releasing a song in May, followed by a full group comeback sometime in July or August, though the line-up for the full group comeback has yet to be confirmed.
+As of December 2023, however, nothing has been reported on their comeback.

+On July 29, 2025, the group announced that they will held a concert named 'MUSE : on' to celebrate their 15th debut anniversary with eight members at Seongam Art Hall on August 31.

 Public image and reception

 Prior to their debut, Nine Muses were marketed as a group of "model dolls" in reference to the members' tall and slim physiques, and the fact that several members had previously worked as models.
 The label was used to describe the group throughout their career.
 Nine Muses was best known for their "sexy" image, and was especially popular among military servicemen in South Korea, earning the group the nickname "military president" (Korean: 군통령).

 While the group experienced modest success, they failed to achieve top-tier popularity.
 South Korean media dubbed Nine Muses a "nadallen" (Korean: 나달렌) group, alongside peers Dal Shabet and Rainbow, for having "all of the conditions for success" but none of the luck of more popular groups.